SmartGuppy/blog.smartguppy.com/_posts/2017-12-04-psle-when-just-being-normal-is-bad.md

   How does one ever define a 12 year old child and put him or her into certain categories when we realise every child still has so much untapped potential still waiting to be unleashed?
-title: 'PSLE:When just being normal is bad'
+title: 'PSLE: When just being normal is bad'
+share: true
 ---